LUNAProject22/IMoRe/IMoReModels/README.md

 ## Data
 - Due to data distribution policies of AMASS and BABEL, we follow the steps given in [BABEL-QA dataset](https://github.com/markendo/HumanMotionQA/tree/master/BABEL-QA) page, to generate the BABEL-QA dataset.
 - We perform additional preprocessing on top of the original BABEL-QA annotations.
-The resulting preprocessed data is available in the [IPGRM_preprocessing](./IPGRM_preprocessing/IPGRM_formatted_data) folder. *(Note: IPGRM refers to Implicit Program Guided Reasoning Module.)*
+The resulting preprocessed data is available in the [IPGRM_preprocessing](./IPGRM_preprocessing/IPGRM_formatted_data) folder *(Note: IPGRM refers to Implicit Program Guided Reasoning Module)*.
 - Please place the [IPGRM_preprocessing](./IPGRM_preprocessing/IPGRM_formatted_data) directory inside both the IMoReI and IMoReII repositories.
 - To replicate the preprocessing pipeline, run the following commands:,
 ```bash